geochrim/Law-Mud/README.md

 Anyhow - all that is just to help you organize in an idiomatic way and only becomes important as the code base gets bigger and bigger and harder to manage.

-    *geoff's note* one thing I will mention, from a purely ignunt nub perspective, is that once you load the classes in their separate files, you have to make sure that you include the initializations and instances of those class objects in the master file, NOT the file that determines the classes; otherwise, the instances will be locked up locally in their class definition files instead of available for runtime
+> *Geoff* one thing I will mention, from a purely ignunt nub perspective,
+> is that once you load the classes in their separate files, you have to make
+> sure that you include the initializations and instances of those class objects
+> in the master file, NOT the file that determines the classes; otherwise, the
+> instances will be locked up locally in their class definition files instead of
+> available for runtime

 Next lets look at this